tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ## Feedback and revisions

-The organizers (technical editors) may accept or reject your submission, or may send feedback requesting (more) changes, and/or indicate that your abstract is being moved to a different collection or format (e.g., oral to poster) for programming reasons.
+The organizers (technical editors) may accept or reject your submission, or may send feedback requesting (more) revisions, and/or indicate that your abstract is being moved to a different collection or format (e.g., oral to poster) for programming reasons.

 **Draft** (again): if a submission is returned to you for changes, its status will return to _Draft_.
 Only you and other authors with editing or commenting privileges will have access to the abstract until you make or respond to changes requested and send it back for technical review.
+Only the submitting author will receive email notification from awt@pensoft.net.

-Editors may have used **[track changes](https://arpha.pensoft.net/tips/Track-Changes)** and/or written comments that need to be addressed.
-Accept or reject suggestions and use comments as necessary to further communicate your actions.
+Editors may have used **[track changes](https://arpha.pensoft.net/tips/Track-Changes)** to suggest wording/grammatical/orthographical changes made during the editing/review process.
+Accept or reject suggestions already in Track Changes and make changes the text in response to comments provided by the editors.
+While you may justify _not_ changing your text in a follow-up comment, all others should be resolved (click `resolved` box) and changes made to your text.
 If you have immediate editorial questions, please email <editor@tdwg.org> and reference the ARPHA ID of your abstract in the subject line.

-Once you have addressed (i.e., accepted or rejected) any Track Changes (the next / previous buttons will disappear) and resolved the comments, please press the `Validate` button to make sure that all issues have been cleared up.
-If your manuscript does not validate (i.e., there is more than the number of characters listed), please try to resolve outstanding issues.
+Once you have addressed (i.e., accepted or rejected) all of the Track Changes (the editing ribbon with next / previous buttons will disappear; see also [issues](#why-does-it-think-i-still-have-track-changes)) and resolved all closed comments (leave open comments without resolution or where you have provided a justification for not taking actions requested by the editors), please press the `Validate` button to make sure that all issues have been cleared up.
+If your manuscript does not validate (i.e., headings are pink and there is more than the number of characters listed), please try to resolve outstanding issues.
 Sometimes these issues are linked to the source for correcting them; sometimes not.
-If you are stumped, first try closing the abstract window and going back in; if you still can't find the issue, contact the journal help desk (using feedback icon in top banner) or email <editor@tdwg.org> with the ARPHA# and screen capture or description of your issue.
+If you are stumped, first try refreshing your browser window or closing it and going back in; if you still can't find the issue, contact the journal help desk (using feedback icon in top banner) or email <editor@tdwg.org> with the ARPHA# and screen capture or description of your issue.

 **Everything set?** Hit the `Submit for technical review` button and it should show that it is in read-only mode.
 Refreshing the browser window of your [dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=22), you should see that it is once again "in pre-submission review."